dgraph-io/dgraph/wiki/content/deploy/index.md

 If the `--tls_client_auth` option is set to `REQUEST`or `VERIFYIFGIVEN`:

 1. Change the connection URL from `http://` to `https://` (e.g. `https://127.0.0.1:8080`).
 2. Install / make trusted the certificate of the Dgraph certificate authority `ca.crt`.
-Refer to the documentation of your OS / browser for instructions.
+Refer to the documentation of your OS / browser for instructions
-(E.g. on Mac OS this means adding `ca.crt` to the KeyChain and making it trusted for `Secure Socket Layer`).
+(e.g. on Mac OS this means adding `ca.crt` to the KeyChain and making it trusted for `Secure Socket Layer`).

 For `REQUIREANY` and `REQUIREANDVERIFY` you need to follow the steps above and